 The Medal of Honor Museum is a new addition to the Yorktown.
 Visit it just to the left of the information desk on the hangar deck level.

-It is certainly a unique experience to climb below the water line and explore the tight confines of the Clamagore.
+Another National Historic Landmark, it is certainly a unique experience to climb below the water line and explore the tight confines of the Clamagore.

 She never saw much action, and in fact WWII was over by the time she finished training maneuvers.
 But, she is the only surviving example of a “guppy” style submarine.
-Because of this, and the fact that she has been maintained over the years, she too was given National Historic Landmark status.

 Whitney demonstrates the small doorway between compartments.